 Your committee are also well satisfied that even under section 9 of the act, in the sense in which it is construed by the company, Congress had and has the power to declare a forfeiture.
-It is conceded that under it Congress can do any and all acts declare a forieiture.
 It is conceded that under it Congress can do any and all acts and things needful and necessary to insure a speedy completion of the road.
 Congress is the sole and exclusive judge of whether the road has at any time, in point of fact, been completed; and if not, what remedy should be applied.
 The remedy of forfeiture is included within the general power reserved.
 The road is in fact uncompleted to this day.
-Congress can now, by virtue of that very reservation, so strenuously in-sisted upon by the company as protecting the grant, declare the same forfeited and restored to the public domain.
-Might not the forfeiture of the grant in the hands of this company and the encourage of an encourage of an encourage of the grant in the hands of this company and the consequent creation of an open field for equal competition best conduce to the speedy ultimate completion of the entire line?
+Congress can now, by virtue of that very reservation, so strenuously insisted upon by the company as protecting the grant, declare the same forfeited and restored to the public domain.
+Might not the forfeiture of the grant in the hands of this company and the consequent creation of an open field for equal competition best conduce to the speedy ultimate completion of the entire line? .
 If Congress so view the matter, there can be no doubt of its power to declare the forfeiture under the very clause of the act relied upon by the company for its protection.